ConClave (convention): Past conventions

 ConClave XXXII was held October 12–14, 2007, at the Crowne Plaza Detroit Metro Airport in Romulus, Michigan.
 Literary Guest of Honor was Kim Harrison.
 Artist Guest of Honor was Don Maitz.
 Fan Guest of Honor was Richard Tucholka.
 Other notable guests included Janny Wurts, 2 the Ranting Gryphon, Space Time Theater, Tiffany Aaron, Raven Bower, Michael Andaluz, and the musical stylings of Wild Mercy.

 ConClave XXXIII was held October 3–5, 2008, at the Crowne Plaza Detroit Metro Airport in Romulus, Michigan.
 Literary Guest of Honor was Michelle West.
 Artist Guest of Honor was Theresa Mather.
 Fan Guests of Honor were Lee Carroll and Anne Brett.

 ConClave XXXIV was held October 9–11, 2009, at the Crowne Plaza Detroit Metro Airport in Romulus, Michigan.
 Literary Guest of Honor was Dr. Travis S. Taylor.
 Science Guest of Honor was Brother Guy J. Consolmagno, S.J.
 Fan Guest of Honor was Dr. Barry Gehm.
 Other notable guests included Tom Smith, Bill and Gretchen Roper, Space Time Theater, Dr. Samuel Conway, Lee Carroll and Anne Brett, Toyboat, and Erica Neely.

 ConClave XXXV was held October 8–10, 2010, at the Crowne Plaza Detroit Metro Airport in Romulus, Michigan.
 Literary Guest of Honor was S.M.
 Stirling.
 Omnibus Guest of Honor was Juanita Coulson.
 Artist Guest of Honor was Peri Charlifu.
 Fan Guest of Honor was L. Warren Douglas.
 Other guests included Bill Higgins, Steve Climer, Tim Curran, Darwin Garrison, Lois Gresh, Daniel J. Hogan, William Jones, M. Keaton, Ferrel "Rick" Moore, Stewart Sternberg, Charles P. Zaglanis, Mark Bernstein, Mike Longcor, Ellen "Blade" McMicking, Tom Smith, Dr. Halina Harding, Dr. Robert Passovoy, and Bill and Brenda Sutton.

 ConClave XXXVI was held October 7–9, 2011 at the Crowne Plaza Detroit Metro Airport in Romulus, Michigan.

 ConClave was not held in 2012.

 ConClave XXXVII was held October 11–13, 2013, at the Doubletree By Hilton Hotel in Dearborn, Michigan.
 The Author Guest of Honor was Allen Steele.

 ConClave XXXVIII was held October 10–12, 2014, at the Doubletree By Hilton Hotel in Dearborn, Michigan.
 The Author Guest of Honor was Kelly McCullough.

 ConClave 39 was held on October 9–11, 2015, at the Doubletree By Hilton Hotel in Dearborn, Michigan.
 The literary Guest of Honor was Jody Lynn Nye with Special Guest M. Keaton.

 ConClave 40 was held on October 7–9, 2016, at the Holiday Inn Detroit Livonia Conference Center in Livonia, MI.
 Guests of Honor were Jacqueline Carey and Michael O. Varhola.

-Upcoming conventions
+Current status

 ConClave 40 was the last instance of ConClave.
 The convention was replaced in the calendar by Continuum.
 Continuum was all new leadership and their first took place from October 13–15, 2017, and the second from October 5–8, 2018.
 Continuum was not held in 2019.